zero64801/koboldcpp-rocm/README.md

 - Start the python server `python koboldcpp.py --model phi-2.Q2_K.gguf`
 - Connect to `http://localhost:5001` on your mobile browser
 - If you encounter any errors, make sure your packages are up-to-date with `pkg up`
+- GPU acceleration for Termux may be possible but I have not explored it.
+If you find a good cross-device solution, do share or PR it.

 ## AMD
 - Please check out https://github.com/YellowRoseCx/koboldcpp-rocm